 Gallatin's intensive travel courses are small, discussion-based seminars led by Gallatin faculty which are designed to provide a unique and in-depth exploration of a particular cultural or historical topic found within a foreign country or region.
 Students experience each location hands-on through visits to museums, galleries, and various sites of historical, cultural, and political significance.

 For these courses, the School is looking for dedicated, inquisitive students who are eager to build a community with professors and fellow students while abroad.
-For details regarding eligibility, please check the course site.
 Students are encouraged to apply early since most programs are filled on a rolling basis and only completed applications are reviewed.
 Please note that courses vary from year to year.

 To learn more about each course, including specific application requirements, tuition and fees, and opportunities for financial aid, click on the course listings below.